Frank Padavan: Life and career

+Frank Padavan was born in Brooklyn, New York and raised in Hollis, Queens.

-Padavan attended Newtown High School in Elmhurst, New York.
+He attended Newtown High School in Elmhurst, New York.
 He received his undergraduate degree in electrical engineering from Brooklyn Polytechnic Institute in 1956, and went on to receive an M.B.A. from New York University in 1963.
 Between 1955 and 1968, he worked as an engineer at Westinghouse Electric Corporation.

 Padavan spent 30 years as a reserve member of the U.S. Army Corps of Engineers, attaining the rank of colonel.
 During his military career, Padavan served as commanding officer of the 411th Engineer Brigade and chief of staff, 77th ARCOM, headquarters for New York State's Army Reserve.
 He was a graduate of the United States Army Command and General Staff College and completed the Defense Strategy Course.

-In 1968, Padavan was appointed Deputy Commissioner of the New York City Department of Buildings, a position in which he remained until his election to the State Senate in 1972.
+In 1968, Padavan was appointed Deputy Commissioner of the New York City Department of Buildings, a position in which he remained until his election to the State Senate in 1972, in which he defeated incumbent senator Murray Schwartz.
 He was a member of the New York State Senate from 1973 to 2010.

 Padavan died October 8, 2018, at New York–Presbyterian Hospital.
 He was 83.